gingkolane/issue_reporter_for_learnCo/README.md

 <h3>Issue reporter for Learn.co</h3>
 <h4> - A feature proposal for a student-driven issue reporting system to Flatiron School's learning platform</h4>

-This is my mod 4 project for Flatiron School/Access Lab.
+This is the mod 3/4 project for my coding bootcamp in Flatiron School/Access Lab.
 It adds a survey interface to the existing learn.co platform which allows students to report bugs and offer fixes to the labs.
-The survey data was aggregated in an analytics dashboard for SECs and the engineering team, and issues are automatically reported to the github repo.
+The survey data was aggregated in an analytics dashboard for SECs and the engineering team, and issues will be automatically reported to the perspective github repo.
 This feature prioritizes tasks for the engineering team and allows quick fixes to these problems.

 Usage:
 <br/>